keybase/bot-sshca/docs/getting_started.md

 and add the bot to those subteams.
 Add users to those subteams based off of the permissions you wish to grant different users

-On a secured server that you wish to use to run the CA chatbot:
+On a secured server (note that this server only needs docker installed) that you wish to use to run the CA chatbot:

 ```bash
 git clone git@github.com:keybase/bot-sshca.git